 For me, the highlight was spending an afternoon the Szechenyi thermal bath complex, made up of 18 indoor and outdoor pools, steam chambers and saunas.

 Not only does Copenhagen have some of the best restaurants in the world, it’s also one of the cleanest, safest and economically equal cities in the world.

-Of course several of the highlights were food related, but the absolute must see is Tivoli Gardens, which is the place that inspired Walt Disney to create the original Disneyland.
-The beautiful gardens and surroundings are incredibly well-kept and home to great mix of modern rollercoasters and more traditional rides.
+Of course several of the highlights were food related, but the absolute must-see is Tivoli Gardens, which is the place that inspired Walt Disney to create the original Disneyland.
+The beautiful gardens and surroundings are incredibly well-kept and home to a great mix of modern rollercoasters and more traditional rides.
 I would love to go back at night, as the gardens look even more magical lit up in the dark.